I Spy (1965 TV series): Original novels, comic books, and reference books

+Games

+Ideal published a board game in 1965.

 Soundtracks

 Unlike many television series of the time, every episode of I Spy received an original score – as was the case with the other shows from Sheldon Leonard, like The Andy Griffith Show and The Dick Van Dyke Show.
 Earle Hagen, Leonard's regular composer, wrote the main theme and scored most of the episodes (collaborating on three with Carl Brandt; Hugo Friedhofer, Nathan Van Cleave, Robert Drasnin and Shorty Rogers also wrote music for the series).
 During the show's run, two albums of re-recorded music composed (except where indicated) and conducted by Hagen were released.

 Music from the Television Series I Spy (Warner Bros.
-WS-1637):
+WS-1637, stereo; W-1637, mono):